 MacKenzie contacts Chamberlain on the train’s radio, telling him to find and isolate this infected passenger.
 Chamberlain accompanied by Jennifer, now hunt down the “20-year-old plus, bloated Swede” (their words not mine!) in the carriages.

 Helping them in their quest are train conductor, Max (Stander) and con man Herman (Strasberg), who for plot convenience has knowledge of the Swedish language.
-The terrorist finally spotted in the same room as they started from.
-All try (unsuccessfully) to transfer the now dead terrorist and Nicole’s infected dog to a helicopter from a moving train by a wee basket.
-This before the train enters a mountain range.
+The terrorist is finally spotted in the same room as they started from.
+All try (unsuccessfully) to transfer the now-dead terrorist and Nicole’s infected dog to a helicopter from a moving train by a wee basket.
+This is before the train enters a mountain range.

 But oops… there’s a tunnel so they can’t, but the basket does contain the dog who is then taken back to be observed and tested in Geneva.
 The train now with just a few passengers – and coincidentally only one of the listed cast – infected.

-Stradner’s fears that the weight of the train may lead to this killing all onboard… with Chamberlain and the passengers learning this, the film heads in another direction (or two).. with still enough time for him and Jennifer to reconcile and make love in the face of adversity…
+Stradner fears that the weight of the train may kill everyone… with Chamberlain and the passengers learning this, the film heads in another direction (or two).. with still enough time for him and Jennifer to reconcile and make love in the face of adversity…

 This film was an interestingly told, less clichéd disaster film with a wonderful cast.
 It was a bold move to use a number of other genres within this type of film, with the film adding some more action and dramatic sequences.